sitaramxcube/todo-list/README.md

 ### 1. User Authentication
 - **Registration:**
   - Users can create an account by providing their first name, last name, email, and password.
+  - The registration form is built using **Material-UI (MUI)** components, combined with **React Hook Form** for form handling and validation.
-  - Passwords are validated to match and meet security standards.
+  - Passwords are validated to ensure they match and meet security standards.
-  - On successful registration, users are redirected to the login page.
+  - After successful registration, users are redirected to the login page.

 - **Login:**
   - Users can log in with their registered email and password.
-  - Input validation ensures correct credentials are provided.
+  - The login form uses **Material-UI (MUI)** TextFields and Buttons, while **React Hook Form** handles input validation.
+  - Proper feedback is shown for invalid credentials.
   - After logging in, users are redirected to the dashboard.

 ### 2. Route Protection
 - **Protected Routes:**